mitric-lab/python_for_chemists/src/05-machine_learning/01-regression.md

 {{#include ../codes/05-machine_learning/regression.py:load_data_from_csv}}
 ```

 The data is loaded into a `pandas` DataFrame, a two-dimensional table with labeled rows and columns.
+This is the core data structure of `pandas`.
 The `head()` method displays the first few rows, giving us a quick overview of the data.

 | Index | MolWeight | TPSA | NumHDonors | ... | FractionCSP3 | NumAromaticRings | fl_int |
 |-------|-----------|------|------------|-----|--------------|------------------|---------|